ronengershko/scanner/README.md

 ## Real-time monitoring

 `scanner monitor` watches configured directories for new or modified files and scans them immediately using the macOS [FSEvents API](https://developer.apple.com/documentation/coreservices/file_system_events) (`FSEventStreamCreate` / `CFRunLoop`).
-This is a native macOS C++ API — no polling, no third-party libraries.

 Only one monitor can run at a time.
 Starting a new monitor automatically kills the previous one (sends SIGTERM).
 The monitor session (PID, start/stop times) is tracked in the DB and visible via `scanner monitor sessions`.